 William Huang

 My research interests lie at the intersection between Human-Computer Interaction (HCI) and Artificial Intelligence (AI).
 I am broadly interested in how we can build data-centric approaches to the personalization of mobility and spatial technologies.
-More specifically, I develop human-centric AI simulations and digital twins which can be used as highly accessible alternatives to traditional data collection methods to easily generate user-specific data and personalize existing technologies.
-By evaluating these systems, I aim to understand how they can be designed and deployed to build a more inclusive world for the general public and marginalized groups alike.
+By evaluating these systems, I aim to understand how they can be designed and deployed at scale to build a more inclusive world for the general public and marginalized groups alike.
 My work spans multiple application domains including but not limited to accessibility, augmented/virtual reality, and health sensing.

 Previously, I worked at Pacific Northwest National Laboratory as an Applied Decision Systems and Analytics Intern, Intel 3DAT as a Biomechanics Co-Op, UCLA Athletics as the Data Analytics and Sports Science Project Lead, and the National Institutes of Health – Office of AIDS Research as a Data Science Fellow.